 More often than not, when delays surface, they cripple the workflow process and lead to project failure.
 Consequently, they leave us agonizing over the causes, and, in most cases, we call in expensive consultants to rescue the sinking ship.

 But some of the causes are well-known.
 It’s safe to say that some delays happen out of pure ignorance.
-In this post, we’ll discuss three preventable tech issues that can slow down any project.
+In this post, we’ll discuss three preventable tech issues that can slow down any project in any business small or large; and look at the best business advice for rectifying the issues.

 Among tech issues that slow down projects, slow internet connections will always be the first culprit.
 To grasp how unreliable connection can delay your projects, we first need to understand the nature of the modern project management arena.